dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 ## How do we collect the data?

+The test results data we collect come from tests that run through Helix.
+The results are then captured in the Kusto tables noted below.

+Example ccenarios for captured test result data:
+- Tests that run during a pull request build.
-Only tests that are ran through Helix have their results captured to be added to the test reporting tables.
-This means that tests that run in pipelines not utilized by pull requests (e.g. CI pipelines) will have their data collected as well.
-And as long as our PAT has access to the Azure DevOps project the test runs in, we can collect results from tests that run there.
+- Tests that run during a rolling CI build.

+As long as our PAT has access to the Azure DevOps project the test runs in, we can collect results from tests that run in that Azure DevOps project.

 ## Where is the data?